 - CMYK: 0, 0.909, 0.727, 0.137

-The simplicity of the Polish flag means it’s quite simple for it to modify for specific governmental or military purposes.
+The simplicity of The Republic of Poland’s national flag means it’s quite simple for it to modify for specific governmental or military purposes.

-The simple two-stripe design is also used by Polish cities.
-Below, you can see the official flag of Warsaw:
+Many cities in Poland also use the simple two-stripe design.
+Below, you can see a yellow and red Polish flag, the official flag of Warsaw:

 And the flag of Krakow:

 So, as you can see, the national flag sets the theme for the flags of many other Polish cities.

 Polish law mandates treating the flag and insignia with utmost ‘reverence and respect.’
 Violations like public disrespect, destruction, or intentional removal of the national flag constitute crimes, subject to fines or up to a year of imprisonment.

 Statistics from 2003 and 2004 reveal a staggering 139 incidents involving the national flag in those years.

 All can wield Poland’s flag under the Coat of Arms Act, provided it’s approached with respect.
 Intriguingly, the authorization to fly the Polish flag and display its colours beyond holidays only became legal in 2004.
 Worth noting is that this law lacked strict enforcement before 2004.